-- Matter is made up of particles (e.g. atoms or molecules) - These particles are constantly moving because they have kinetic energy.
-The space in which the particles move is the volume of the gas. - There are spaces between the particles - There are attractive forces between particles and these become stronger as the particles move closer together. - All particles have energy.
+- Matter is made up of particles (e.g. atoms or molecules) - These particles are constantly moving because they have kinetic energy. - There are spaces between the particles - There are attractive forces between particles and these become stronger as the particles move closer together. - All particles have energy.
 The temperature of a substance is a measure of the average kinetic energy of the particles. - A change in phase may occur when the energy of the particles is changed.

 The kinetic theory applies to all matter, including gases.
 In a gas, the particles are far apart and have a high kinetic energy.
 They move around freely, colliding with each other or with the sides of the container if the gas is enclosed.
 The pressure of a gas is a measure of the frequency of collisions of the gas particles with each other and with the sides of the container that they are in.
-If the gas is heated, the average kinetic energy of the gas particles will increase and if the temperature is decreased, so does their energy.
-If the energy of the particles decreases significantly, the gas liquifies.
+If the gas is heated, the average kinetic energy of the gas particles will increase and if the temperature is decreased, the average kinetic energy of the particles decreases.
+If the energy of the particles decreases significantly, the gas liquefies (becomes a liquid).
 An ideal gas is one that obeys all the assumptions of the kinetic theory of matter.
 A real gas behaves like an ideal gas, except at high pressures and low temperatures.
 This will be discussed in more detail later in this chapter.

-Definition: Ideal gas
+DEFINITION: Ideal gas